MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_21_GrantTenantWideAdminConsentToAnApplication.md

 5. In the **Permissions requested** dialog box, review the information and then select **Accept**.

 # Lab 24: Manage the lifecycle of external users in Azure AD Identity Governance settings
+# RobertS -- Did you really want to have a Lab 24 embedded into this lab?

 ### Exercise 2 - Azure AD Identity Governance settings